-Recovery of files encrypted by 725 Ransomware is possible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by 725 Ransomware is feasible through the unique solutions developed by RansomHunter

 Decrypting 725 Ransomware Files